All Episodes

 The media is not going to admit John Solomon, who wrote for the AP for 20 years and worked for the Washington Times and Sarah Carter, another investigative reporter who worked for the Washington Times and elsewhere.

-He's not going, they're not going to admit what they found because if they admit that in fact surveillance happened and Donald Trump didn't lie, perhaps instead of the word wiretap, he should have used the word surveillance.
+They're not going to admit what they found because if they admit that, in fact, surveillance happened and Donald Trump didn't lie, perhaps instead of the word wiretap, he should have used the word surveillance.

-But I think we're parsing words here because if we know a FISA court granted in the middle of a campaign weeks before the presidential election.
+But I think we're parsing words here because if we know a FISA court granted in the middle of a campaign weeks before the presidential election a surveillance warrant of the servers at Trump Tower, and those servers also held the information of the Trump entire Trump campaign apparatus, and I know from personal experience because everyone had a Trump dot blah, blah, blah email address,

 Guess that means I was surveilled in the process as well.